Techassi/eslint-config/README.md

 # eslint-config

 This is my personal ESLint config.
-It supports basic JS, TypeScript and Vue.
+It supports JavaScript, TypeScript, Vue and Nuxt.

 ## Usage